linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

    > ![attention](icon/attention.svg)Attention:  **Full Backup** cannot backed up files on its own disk, but can only back up files in other storage media. **System Backup** has set the default storage location of files.
 When the storage space is insufficient, you can manually change the storage path of backup files.

-3. Click **Backup**, the password input box pops up, please input the password to authorize the backup file until the file backup is completed.
+3. Click **Back Up**, the password input box pops up, please input the password to authorize the backup file until the file backup is completed.

 > ![notes](icon/notes.svg)Notes: In the process of file backup, please do not unplug the power supply or forcibly shut down to prevent data loss or damage.